mstevetodd/EngineDriver_Home/docs/operation/gamepads.rst

 **VR Box**

 Support for this type of gamepad was removed from |ed| as the device was so unreliable.
-(Mine had a bad solder join.)
+(Mine had a bad solder join that I was able to fix.)
 However is very similar to the Utopia 360, so if you have one that works, try the Utopia 360 options.

 .. image:: ../_static/images/gamepads/vrbox2.png
    :scale: 90 %